How to invest in China

 What are the best ways to invest in China?

 There are several ways for investors to gain exposure to China.
 You are able to choose from a slew of Chinese stocks or, for those wanting broader exposure and following a lower-risk strategy, a number of exchange traded funds (ETFs).

-Once you’re ready to trade, you can get started with IG Bank.
-Trade Chinese stocks with derivatives like CFDs to utilise leverage.
+Once you’re ready to trade, you can get started with IG.
+Invest in Chinese stocks or ETFs from as little as £5, or trade them with derivatives like CFDs to utilise leverage.

 Top Chinese stocks to watch

-Below are the five most popular Chinese stocks among IG Bank clients.
+Below are the five most popular Chinese stocks among IG clients.

 China is the world’s largest car market and one company, Geely, has evolved into one of the country’s largest manufacturers in recent years.
 It sold 1.36 million vehicles in 2019 and although it offers 17 different models it mostly sells sedans and SUVs.
 It sells virtually all of its cars in China, but exports are booming, mainly to Eastern Europe, the Middle East and Africa.
 Exports more than doubled last year but that wasn’t enough to offset a 12% fall in China, resulting in an overall fall of 9%.
 However, it is hoping to raise production in 2020 by around 4% to 1.41 million units.

 Geely’s long-term ambition is to be a leader in what it calls ‘new energy and electrified vehicles’, or ‘NEEVs’.
 Its goal is to generate 90% of sales from NEEVs but it has a long way to go, having sold just 113,000 of them last year, representing just 8% of sales.